ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 This template comes with **Vue 3** and **TailwindCSS** already configured, so we can get started right away.
 It also utilizes [**JavaScript modules**](./posts/javascript), so we can use the `import` syntax to import the ServiceStack Vue library without having to use a bundler like Webpack.
-This gives us instant feedback when we make changes to our code, instead of having to wait for a build step to complete.
+We can also create these Vue components inline on our razor pages, which will then be served as static files.This gives us instant feedback when we make changes to our code, instead of having to wait for a build step to complete.

 Since our dataset is available directly from our API, this application doesn't need a dataset or other storage and adds another way we can interact with our dataset.